NavneetBende/All-about-C-Language/README.md

 1D Array
 2D Array
 Multi-dimensional arrays
-Passing array as a parameter
+Passing an array as a parameter
 Strings in C
 Array v/s string
 Program for Reversing a String